 Preventing denied claims is tricky.
 There are hundreds of reasons a payer can deny a claim, some of which are out of a healthcare provider’s control.
 However, changes in CPT and ICD-10 coding are one of the largest factors leading to denied claims.
-This blog post discusses why coding errors occur and how to effectively combat them.
+This blog post discusses why medicalcoding errors occur and how to effectively combat coding denials.

 ICD-10 coding was implemented just over two years ago and has allowed healthcare providers to code diagnoses, injuries, symptoms with far greater precision than ICD-9.
 This change, while a great asset for accurate coding, makes proper training for coders critical.
 ICD-10-CM has over 70,000 codes with updates and changes made annually.
 Likewise, CPT codes are updated each year, with the most recent update containing 314 changes.

 Coders must be aware of the most recent changes if they wish to avoid a denial, as submitting a claim with outdated or deleted codes guarantees the denial of a claim.
-This is a common and costly mistake that can be easily avoided with proper training and resources and make for easier claims denial management.
+This is a common and costly mistake that can be easily avoided with proper training and resources and make for easier claims denial management in medical coding.

 There are also many resources designed to keep coders knowledgeable on the latest updates.
-From software applications to online references, coders have more resources for accurate coding at their disposal today than ever before.
+From software applications to online references, coders have more resources for coding denial managementand accurate coding at their disposal today than ever before.

 Beyond proper training and education for coders, healthcare providers should also use every resource available to keep their information systems up to date with code changes.
-This is especially pertinent for smaller practices.
+Coding denial managementis especially pertinent for smaller practices.

-One method to reduce denials due to improper coding is to hold the coder of a denied claim responsible for all rework.
+One method to reduce medical codingdenials due to improper coding is to hold the coder of a denied claim responsible for all rework.
 While this method may seem like a form of punishment, it serves as an opportunity for coders to learn from their mistakes.